2015-Arizona-Opportunity-Hack/Team3/README.md

-# MeetMe
+# Children's cancer network
-This is the target repository for the SER515 MeetMe SCORE project by Team SegFault.
+This is the target repository for the Children's cancer network project for the PayPal Opportunity Hackathon on 10/10/2015.